-As a student in the undergraduate clarinet program at the University of North Carolina School of the Arts, your passion for the clarinet will be at the heart of your music intensive studies, preparing you for a life in the current professional world.
+As a student in the undergraduate clarinet program at University of North Carolina School of the Arts, your passion for the clarinet will be at the heart of your music intensive studies, preparing you for a life in the current professional world.

 Small studio sizes allow for close work and mentorship with your major teacher from day one.
 The music faculty are also active, accomplished musicians, meaning they bring with them their own perspectives from the current professional world.
 You will have weekly one-on-one lessons with your clarinet teacher, receiving close attention and developing your own personal style.
 Weekly studio master classes offer the opportunity to refine your performance skills with constructive feedback from your teacher and peers, while building your confidence on stage.